Lisa Underwood - Obituary

 Lisa Underwood, age 57, of Sarasota, Fla., went to be with the Lord on July 17, 2020, at home, where she was surrounded by family.

-Lisa was born March 5, 1963, in Sarasota, Fla., to Nelson and Carol Yoder.
+Lisa was born March 5, 1963, in Sarasota, Fla., to Nelson & Carol Yoder.
 Lisa was a dental hygienist for 30 years.

-She is preceded in death by her father Nelson; survived by her husband Kevin, her mother Carol, stepmother Janice, stepfather Jeff, brother Glenn, and her two children Griffin and Madison, along with her in-laws, numerous aunts, uncles, nieces, nephews, and cousins.
+She is preceded in death by her father Nelson; survived by her husband Kevin, her mother Carol, stepmother Janice, stepfather Jeff, brother Glenn, and her 2 children Griffin and Madison, in-laws Wayne and Valerie Cooper, Joe and Rosemary Underwood; numerous aunts, uncles, nieces, nephews, and cousins.

 A celebration of life will be planned for a future date.